top of page

 Destined for language?

 I was born in Rhode Island to a Greek and Armenian mother and Aramaean father.
 With over five languages spoken at home daily (English, Greek, Syriac, Turkish, Western Armenian, etc.), I soon realized that language is an intrinsic aspect of forming an identity.
 At seven years old, my family moved to New Jersey, where I experienced my first encounter with dialect ideologies asking for the "bubbler" on my first day of school.
-The other students' laughter made me aware that language is not uniform, and that people can develop specific associations with different varieties.
+The other students' laughter made me aware that language is not uniform, and that people can develop specific associations with different types of language.
 This was reinforced in high school when I realized my maternal familial dialect of Greek (from Istanbul) was different from how my Greek-American friends spoke.

 Fast forward to my und